 Once we understand that two different Sabbaths were involved, it becomes clear that Jesus was indeed three days and three nights in the tomb, fulfilling the only sign He gave that He was the Messiah.
 From sunset Wednesday to sunset Thursday was the first night and day; from sunset Thursday to sunset Friday was the second night and day; and from sunset Friday to sunset on the weekly Sabbath was the third night and day—three days and three nights, just as He said (The Length of Jesus' Time in the Tomb Proves He Was the Messiah.
 Good News, Mar-Apr 2007).

-One of the reasons for the mistranslation is that since most of the translators do not keep the biblical holy days, they did not think much about their impact during the crucifixion week.
+One of the reasons for the mistranslation is that since most of the translators do not keep the biblical holy days, they did not think much about their impact during Jesus' final week (prior to the resurrection).

 Yet, even some modern Protestants are wondering about the majority view within Protestantism.
 Notice the following: